 Approximately 700 miles of DC’s distribution mains consist of unlined cast-iron pipe that is prone to be “tuberculated” with small mounds of corrosion products.
 This reduces hydraulic capacity and promotes the growth of microbes.

-Since 2004, we have provided planning, design, design management, and other services in support of DC Water’s program to renew small water mains.
+We have provided planning, design, design management, and other services in support of DC Water’s program to renew small water mains.

-We support improvements to modernize all three pumping stations, part of DC Water’s Capital Improvement Program:
+We support improvements to modernize all three pumping stations, part of DC Water’s capital improvement program:

 - 80 MGD Anacostia Pumping Station